 Previously funded project:

-- Manipulation of photosynthetic carbon metabolism in wheat to improve yeild (BBSRC) (Co-Investigator, Lead Raines) £315K
+Manipulation of photosynthetic carbon metabolism in wheat to improve yield (BBSRC) (Co-Investigator, Lead Raines) £315K